New Big Money Means Flex Ltd. (FLEX) Investors Could Reap Benefit

 The top institutional shareholder in the company is Primecap Management Company with over 65.02 million shares valued at $1.17 billion.
 The investor’s holdings represent 13.02% of the FLEX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Wellington Management Group, LLP with 52.71 million shares valued at $947.73 million to account for 10.56% of the shares outstanding.
 The other top investors are FMR, LLC which holds 50.12 million shares representing 10.04% and valued at over $901.08 million, while Capital International Investors holds 4.63% of the shares totaling 23.13 million with a market value of $415.9 million.

-Flex Ltd. (NASDAQ: FLEX) is 2.06% higher on its value in year-to-date trading and has touched a low of $7.36 and a high of $20.04 in the current 52-week trading range.
+Flex Ltd. (NASDAQ: FLEX) is 1.81% higher on its value in year-to-date trading and has touched a low of $7.36 and a high of $20.04 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The FLEX stock was last observed hovering at around $18.31 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $22.00 for the next 12 months.
-It is also 40.81% off the consensus price target high of $31.00 offered by 11 analysts, but current levels are 12.62% higher than the price target low of $21.00 for the same period.
+The FLEX stock was last observed hovering at around $18.51 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $22.00 for the next 12 months.
+It is also 40.94% off the consensus price target high of $31.00 offered by 11 analysts, but current levels are 12.81% higher than the price target low of $21.00 for the same period.

 Flex Ltd. (FLEX) Analyst Forecasts